Thea (TV series)

 Thea is an American sitcom that premiered September 8, 1993, on ABC, and ended on February 16, 1994, for a total of 19 episodes.
-Starring stand-up comedian Thea Vidale, Thea series marked the first time an African American woman comedian was the star of a series named after her.
+Produced by Castle Rock Entertainment and Columbia Pictures Television and starring stand-up comedian Thea Vidale, Thea marked the first time an African American woman comedian was the star of a series named after her.

 Synopsis

 Set in Houston, Texas, Thea Vidale stars as title character Thea Armstrong-Turrell, a widowed mother of four children who works as a supermarket cashier during the day and runs a single-chair beauty salon called Styles by Thea from her home at night.

 Although the show initially attracted high ratings, viewership declined steadily over the course of the season, and the series was canceled after 19 episodes.